-The Writing Center, located in room 201 on the 2nd floor of the Tuttleman Learning Center, offers individual writing tutoring to all Temple students.
+The Writing Center / Student Success Center is located in room 230 on the 2nd floor of Charles Library, offers individual writing tutoring to all Temple students.
 Walk-in sessions of less than 25 minutes are available on a first-come, first-served basis.
 For sessions longer than 45 minutes, an appointment is required.
 It is also possible to submit a paper by email and receive a response within 12 to 24 business hours.
 The Center also provides a number of handouts on writing-related issues which can be printed out.

-It is also possible to schedule a consultation to speak to the Subject Specialist for Sociology, Gregory McKinney.
+It is also possible to schedule a consultation to speak to the Subject Specialist for Sociology, Rick Lezenby.
 A consultation gives you the opportunity to describe and discuss what you are doing, and to ask questions.
 Its give the subject specialist the opportunity to ask you questions.

 Scheduling a consultation is simple to do and can be done quickly.
 Click the name of the subject specialist above, then click the red button SCHEDULE AN APPOINTMENT.
 A schedule will appear with availability indicated in green.
 Click the green slot for the day and time when you would like to meet, and you will receive a response.

 Sociology has its own style, created by the American Sociological Association, based on the Chicago Manual of Style.
 A print copy of the ASA Style Guide is available at Charles Reserve for use in the building.
 Quick Tips for ASA Style is available on the ASA website.